 While paying off debt, we cut these 7 expenses and found they freed up a substantial amount of money each month.
-I want to show you how to drastically cut expenses without feeling deprived on a debt-free journey!
+I want to show you how to drastically cut expenses without feeling deprived on a debt-free journey.

-It can feel as though you are drowning and constantly sacrificing things you want to do and buy just to make debt payments!
+It can feel as though you are drowning and constantly sacrificing things you want to do and buy just to make debt payments.

-Living on a budget can change the game for you!
-Budgeting is the one single action that finally helped us gain some major traction on our journey to getting out of debt and now we are completely debt-free except for our mortgage!
+Living on a budget can change the game for you.
+Budgeting is the one single action that finally helped us gain some major traction on our journey to getting out of debt and now we are completely debt-free except for our mortgage.

-We cut most non-essential spending and tried to stick to our budgeted amounts for each category as strictly as possible!
+We cut most non-essential spending and tried to stick to our budgeted amounts for each category as strictly as possible.
 Of course, we made mistakes.
 A lot of mistakes.
 So will you and that’s OK.

-Cutting expenses to the bone
+Cutting Expenses to the Bone

 When you are first creating your zero-based budget and you realize the numbers are upside down – meaning you don’t have enough money left at the end of the month to save, pay off debt or even cover your basic living expenses, you’re probably ready to throw in the towel.